• Skip to main content

 Additional Features of the Fellowship

-The Department of Otolaryngology-Head & Neck Surgery at Sinai Health System, sees a wide variety of complex nasal and sinus problems and head and neck oncologic cases.
-Drs.
-Witterick, Vescan and Monteiro's practices include advanced rhinology, endoscopic and open anterior skull base surgery and head and neck oncologic surgery.
-Fellows operate at Sinai Health System, St. Joseph’s Health Centre and the University Health Network.
-Dr. Witterick does the majority of his endoscopic sinus surgery at St. Joseph’s Health Centre.
-Head and neck oncologic surgeries are performed at Mt.
-Sinai Hospital and endoscopic and open skull base resections are performed at the University Health Network (Toronto Western Site) in conjunction with Neurosurgery.
-Fellows attend a multidisciplinary head & neck oncology clinic at the Princess Margaret Cancer Centre and participate in Tumour Board Case Conferences and Head & Neck Oncology Rounds.
+The Department of Otolaryngology-Head & Neck Surgery at Sinai Health, sees a wide variety of complex nasal and sinus problems and head and neck oncologic cases.
+The fellowship experience includes advanced rhinology, endoscopic and open anterior skull base surgery, head and neck oncologic surgery and microvascular reconstructions.
+Most operations take place at Mt.
+Sinai Hospital (part of Sinai Health System) and most endoscopic and open skull base surgeries take place at Toronto Western Hospital (part of the University Health Network).
+Fellows attend a multidisciplinary head & neck oncology clinic at Princess Margaret Cancer Centre and participate in Tumour Board Case Conferences and Head & Neck Oncology Rounds.

-A broad range of open and endoscopic sinus operations are performed including significant exposure to endoscopic revision surgery for chronic rhinosinusitis, benign tumours (e.g. inverted papilloma, angiofibroma) and CSF leak/meningoencephalocele repairs.
+A broad range of open and endoscopic sinus operations are performed including significant exposure to endoscopic revision surgery for chronic rhinosinusitis, benign tumors (e.g. inverted papilloma, angiofibroma) and CSF leak/meningoencephalocele repairs.
 Experience in endoscopic resection of skull base benign and malignant neoplasms is gained (e.g., esthesioneuroblastoma, meningioma, chordoma).
-The fellow has significant exposure to endocrine, salivary, and ablative mucosal head & neck surgery.
+The fellow has significant exposure to endocrine, salivary, ablative mucosal head & neck surgery, robotic surgery and microvascular reconstructions.

-2. To learn and carry out advanced endoscopic and open sinus surgeries.
+2. To learn and conduct advanced endoscopic and open sinus surgeries.

-3. To gain experience in endoscopic and open skull base resections.
+3. To gain experience in endoscopic and open anterior skull base resections.

-4. To gain expertise in endocrine, salivary and mucosal surgery of the head and neck.
+4. To gain experience in endocrine, salivary and mucosal surgery of the head and neck using open and endoscopic / robotic techniques.

-Fellows have ample opportunity to teach medical students and residents in clinics and the operating room.
+Fellows have many opportunities to teach medical students and residents in clinics and the operating room.
 Fellows also help teach in an annual resident sinus dissection course and have the opportunity to teach in other hands-on courses.
 The University Department has numerous visiting professor lectures and continuing professional development courses each year that fellows are encouraged to participate in.

 Committee on Advanced Subspecialty Training (CAST) AccreditedNo